yactouat-reboot/serfa-gcp-tp3/README.md

 - copy the HTML snippet into your code (with the correct keys)
 - verify that everything loads (Firebase + favicons) locally
 - deploy online and verify

+### now, let's us a Firebase realtime database

+- we need to compile Javascript modular code so that the browser understands it
+- we need an intermediary step to push the Firebase code to the browser => we are going to use for Node.JS for this
+- we don't want to install Node.JS on our local machine, so we are going to use Docker for this
+- we create a Docker image which runs forever
+- we are going to do Node.JS operations inside the container
+- with a volume, all our changes will be reflected in our repo

+Try this out ! run the Node.JS Docker Compose service, create a file inside the container under the `/app` folder, see it in your local machine.